siraisisatoru/next-markdown-template/README.md

 ~~Be aware your deployment may easily over the storage bandwidth per day in the free tier.~~

-Had been experienced with firebase for past couple monthes and the project become big enough and consuming a lot of resources that can easily excess the free tier.
-The personal project had been rencently transferred to vercel.
+Had been experienced with Firebase for past couple monthes and the project become big enough and consuming a lot of resources that can easily excess the free tier.
+The personal project had been rencently transferred to Vercel.

 # Contributing